tantaman/tantaman.github.io/content/2022-07-02-what-am-i-building.md

 # The Impedence Myth

-We've been under a false impression that there is an impedence mismatch between how data is modeled in a normalized relational database and how it is modeled in memory.
+We've been under a false impression that there is an impedance mismatch between how data is modeled in a normalized relational database and how it is modeled in memory.
 Great pains are taken to convert the relational model to an "object oriented model",  resulting in a total loss of valuable information.

 We have so many problems keeping application state consistent in memory, vastly fewer problems keeping it consistent in our relational databases.